frank-schotanus/MicrotubuleIdentification/README.md

 # Microtubule Detection

-PyTorch pipeline for detecting microtubules in low-magnification cryo-EM images (2D MRC files).
+Detects microtubules in low-magnification cryo-EM images using a U-Net model trained on point annotations.

 ## Setup